“You never buy me anything, you’re always like this”, my daughter told me.

 It was hard to hear, even harder to fight the overwhelming feeling of guilt.

 “Am I not doing enough for her?”
 “Am I limiting her desires too much?”
 These thoughts always make my mind race.

 Then I look at if her basic needs are met.
 I can see that they are.
 Don’t we do enough for her leisure?
 Yes, we do.

 I try to accept the fact that being a mean mom is better than being an extravagant one because that helps my kids to be happy about what they have.

-But her words make me realize that I need to put in more effort to teach my daughters about gratitude.
+But her words made me realize that I need to put in more effort to teach my daughters about gratitude.
 Kids should be taught to feel gratitude and appreciate the hard work we put in to raise them and provide for their needs.

 BENEFITS OF TEACHING GRATITUDE TO KIDS